justAnArthur/jetbrains-in-editor-js-eval/README.md

 ### Background

-- I have written more than 100,000 lines of JavaScript and TypeScript, working extensively with frameworks and libraries such as Next.js, React.js, Node.js, and Bun.js.
-And also I have solid experience with optimizing things to gain maximum performance with JavaScript.
-Even rewriting several things to C and running them with Node.js.
+- I have written more than 100,000 lines of JavaScript and TypeScript in trying to gain maximum in optimizing things.
+  - Even rewriting several things to C and running them with Node.js.
-- Experience creating several applications using this tech stack.
+- Experience in creating several production applications with JavaScript, TypeScript and Java.
 - I have also developed custom libraries and plugins.
-For example, my most recent project allowed our team to build forms with complex validations entirely from extended Yup.js schemas typed with Java classes.
+  - For example, my most recent project allowed our team to build forms with complex validations entirely from extended Yup.js schemas typed with Java classes.

 ### Thoughts